![]() |

 June Bug's amenities include rear perch seats, with sunbrella fabric covers, that I custom built and sewed.
 Enjoy the view from these seats when motoring or sailing in light conditions, but sit somewhere else when heeled over in strong winds.

-Her electronics and instrumentation include a depthsounder, knotmeter, compass, AM/FM radio, VHF marine-band two-way radio, handheld GPS/chartplotter, engine instruments, diesel/water/holding tank guages, and an autotiller (used mainly in light conditions and when motoring).
+Her electronics and instrumentation include a depthsounder, knotmeter, compass, AM/FM radio, VHF marine-band two-way radio, handheld GPS/chartplotter, engine instruments, diesel/water/holding tank gauges, and an autotiller (used mainly in light conditions and when motoring).

 June Bug carries no explosive fuels.
-Her engine uses diesel fuel; her cooking stove uses stove alcohol; and her inflatable dinghy uses oar power.
+Her engine uses diesel fuel and her cooking stove uses stove alcohol.

 I named June Bug in honor of my mother, June Imig Stipak.